Bayesian Inference

 • \(\P(S = y \mid G = f) = \frac{\P(G = f \, \cap \, S = y)}{\P(G = f)} = \frac{0.156}{0.213} \\ \approx 0.73\)

-• How would you calculate \(\P(S = n \mid G = m)\)?
+• How would you compute \(\P(S = n \mid G = m)\)?

 • \(\P(S = n \mid G = m) = 1 - \P(S = y \mid G = m)\)